 Chicken Wings: If you are using fresh wings, separate the drumette from the wingette.
 I used frozen wing sections for my Traeger wings.
 These come flash-frozen in a huge 10 pound chicken wings bag at Costco, which makes it easy to pull out the number of wings that I am planning to cook for the day.

 Seasonings and Sauces: I go into a little more detail down below.
 But you can use your favorite premade sauces or seasoning blends.
 We apply them to the wings after they are done cooking.
-I do like to have a few options and I usually make some wings with a wet wing sauce and others with a dry seasoning depending on what I am in the mood for.
+I do like to have a few options and I usually make some wings with a wet wing sauce and others with a dry seasoning, like this Traeger Coffee Rub Recipe, depending on what I am in the mood for.

 Trager Chicken Wings Recipe